argonne-lcrc/user-guides/docs/running-jobs-at-lcrc/slurm-clusters.md

 # Running Jobs on Slurm Clusters

+This document complements the information provided on the [Bebop](../../bebop/getting-started-bebop) and [Swing](../../swing/getting-started-swing) Cluster pages, forming a comprehensive resource for running jobs effectively.
+Both pages should be referenced for a complete understanding.

 ## Job Submission Commands

 The 3 most common tools you will use to submit jobs are `sbatch`, `srun` and `salloc`.